 New Tomatoes to the Rescue

-Plant breeders are offering us two methods to avoid blight damage in tomatoes this season: 1) grafted plants and 2) a hybrid bred to resist Phytophthora and Alternaria.
+Plant breeders are offering us different methods to avoid blight damage in tomatoes: 1) grafted plants and 2) a hybrid bred to resist Phytophthora and Alternaria.

 Any tomato variety can be grafted onto rootstock that is resistant to blight and other diseases.
 Asian, European, and Israeli horticulturists have been doing so for years.
 (Almost 95 percent of Japanese vegetables are produced from grafted plants.)
 Territorial Seed Company is exclusively offering several heirloom, paste, cherry, and beefsteak tomatoes grafted to ‘Emperador’ rootstock, which is highly disease-resistant.
 More companies will be bringing grafted plants to market soon.